12 Best Things to Do in Copenhagen Denmark

 Shedding our layers and taking our seats in a cozy corner of the restaurant, we were welcomed with a buffet of 10 different pickled herring dishes, a variety of schnapps, and classic Danish fare to choose from.

-We welcomed the escape from the cold and the opportunity to dive into Danish cuisine for the first time.
-I particularly took a liking to frikadeller med persillesovs (a classic combination of savory pork meatballs with parsley sauce), delicate and delicious.
 Though our introduction focused on the well-known classics, not all of Copenhagen’s dishes are so simple.
-Over the latter half of the 20th century, Scandinavia has gone through quite a Renaissance when it comes to the diversity and presentation over their national dishes.
-As Scandinavia's largest metropolitan area, Copenhagen not only boasts some of the greatest and famously sought-after restaurants, but a huge variety of world-class fare.
+Over the latter half of the 20th century, Scandinavia has gone through quite a Renaissance when it comes to the diversity and presentation of its national dishes.
+As Scandinavia's largest metropolitan area, Copenhagen not only boasts some of the greatest and famously sought-after restaurants, but also a huge variety of world-class fare.

 4. Stay at Copenhagen Downtown Hostel